wezrule/UE4NanoPlugin/README.md

 - Video tutorial showing the test level: TBD
 - Video tutorial showing how to integrate in the ActionRPG shown above: TBD

-Tested with UE 4.25.3 with VS 2019 & MacOSX 10.14.
+Tested with UE 4.25.3 with VS 2019 & Xcode on MacOSX 10.15.7.
 Cross-compiled from Windows onto Linux with Clang.
-Also ran on android, but iOS is TBD.
+Also ran on android, but iOS hasn't been tried yet.

 Limitations
 - QRCode supports only account, or account + amount